Tutorial: From a Rectangle to a Polar Ribbon

 Let's take a look at the starter code.
 First, we grab a DOM element that will serve as the container we render into:

-Rect creates a shape. x, y, w, and h specify the position and size of the rectangle.
+.render(root, { w: 500, h: 300 });chart() creates a chart from data.
+We pass an array with a single object containing the rectangle's position and size.
+Then we use .mark() to specify that we want to render rect shapes.
 The fill parameter specifies the color.
 We are using a green from GoFish's default color palette for this chart.
-Try changing green to red or changing 5 to a higher or lower number.
+Try changing green to blue or changing 5 to a higher or lower number.

-Finally, we call .render to render the shape to the DOM, specifying a width and height for the entire graphic.
+Finally, we call .render to render the chart to the DOM, specifying a width and height for the entire graphic.

 Bar Chart